 However, right-wing hostility toward VAWA was smoldering long before this round of reauthorization.
 Members of the Religious Right such as antifeminist Phyllis Schlafly and the Eagle Forum have disparaged VAWA as "feminist pork," ignoring VAWA's positive impact on domestic violence and sexual assault services.
 That hostility is rearing its head once again.

-- In a March 5th commentary at the Concerned Women for American website, intern Wendy Chen called VAWA an "oft-misused bandage" against domestic violence.
+First, in a March 19th press release, Stop Abusive and Violent Environments announced the release of its new report which alleges that VAWA has resulted in civil rights abuses.
+Also, in a March 5th commentary at the Concerned Women for America website, intern Wendy Chen called VAWA an "oft-misused bandage" against domestic violence.
 She complained about VAWA's price tag while complaining that it allegedly hadn't reduced violence against women.
-(See

 The contempt for women claiming abuse is palpable here.
 The constant refrain of "false allegations" and "real victims" smacks of reluctance to believe victims.
 The authors seem to have forgotten that domestic violence and sexual assault are serious problems, and that women are far more likely to be victims of domestic violence or sexual assault than men (see here, here, here, and here).
 Not surprisingly, these antifeminist attacks are reminiscent of the anti-VAWA rhetoric of so called "fathers rights" groups, as discussed in "Patriarchy Reasserted: Fathers' Rights and Anti-VAWA Activism."